Gaston900/PSArcadeClassic/README.md

 In the Config folders it is incorporated by:

-Audio, Bgfx, Cfg, Comments, Crosshair, Diff, Docs, Folders, Glsl, Gui, Hash, Hlsl, Ini, Inp, Language, Nvram, Plugins, Share, Sta.
+Bgfx, Cfg, Comments, Crosshair, Diff, Docs, Folders, Glsl, Gui, Hash, Hlsl, Ini, Inp, Language, Nvram, Plugins, Share, Sta.

 In the support folders it is incorporated by: